Marketing mix: Price

+Place

-Pricing strategies and tactics see also: PricingPlaceWith the application of the Internet, place is playing an increasingly important role in promoting consumption since the Internet and the physical channels become virtual.
+With the application of the Internet, place is playing an increasingly important role in promoting consumption since the Internet and the physical channels become virtual.
 The major contribution from the Internet to the business is not only making it possible to selling products online, but also enabling companies to build relationships with customers.
-Furthermore, since the convenience of navigating from one site to another, place from the digital marketing perspective is always linked with promotion, which means retailers often use third-party websites such as Google search engine to guide customers to visit their websites.PromotionPromotion refers to selecting the target markets, locating and integrating various communication tools in the marketing mix.
+Furthermore, since the convenience of navigating from one site to another, place from the digital marketing perspective is always linked with promotion, which means retailers often use third-party websites such as Google search engine to guide customers to visit their websites.

+Promotion

+Promotion refers to selecting the target markets, locating and integrating various communication tools in the marketing mix.
 Unlike the traditional marketing communication tools, tools in digital marketing aim at engaging audiences by putting advertisements and content on the social media, including display ads, pay-per-click (PPC), search engine optimisation (SEO), influencers etc. When creating online marketing campaigns, Chaffey and Smith suggested that they can be separated into six groups: